cblanken/boggler/README.md

 pip install boggler
 ```

+# Setup
-To use the script to solve a particular Boggle board configuration, you'll need to do a few things
+To use the script to solve a Boggle board, you'll need to do a few things first.
 1. Create `.csv` of the board state like so:

     Here is an example `board.csv`.
 Note the orientation of the board does not matter.